hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 Now we can connect the Postgres Database to Deepnote

-1. Start by [Signing Up](https://deepnote.com/sign-up) or Logging in if you already have an account.
+1. Start by [signing Up](https://deepnote.com/sign-up) or logging in if you already have an account.
-2. Create a workspace name, in this Demo, it is called Hydra-Team, and choose the data source as PostgreSQL as shown in the image below.
+2. Create a workspace name, which will be "Hydra-Team" in this demo.
+Next, choose the data source as PostgreSQL as shown in the image below.

 <figure><img src="../../.gitbook/assets/.predictive-analytics/datasource.png" alt=""><figcaption><p>Selecting PostreSQL</p></figcaption></figure>